murphylee10/eccountant/README.md

    - The dashboard overview and the detailed spending analysis page will be updated in real-time as new transactions are detected through Plaid's webhooks.
 This means that users will see their latest spending activities and updated financial summaries without needing to manually refresh the page.
    - Real-time notifications will be implemented to alert users about important events such as detecting a new subscription (if we decide to implement this additional feature, check "Potential Additional Features" below).
 These notifications will help users stay informed and make timely financial decisions.

+3. **Long Running Task:**
+   - Our intended 2/3 fulfillments are webhooks and real-time functionality, but we hae also implemented a natural language querying feature which uses an LLM on the backend (we believe this counts as long-running).

 ## Potential Additional Features

 Variations of Eccountant have already been implemented, but we believe the following additional features would really make our application stand out: